pandas-dev/pandas/doc/source/development/contributing_environment.rst

 **macOS**

-To use the ``conda``-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.
+To use the ``mamba``-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.
 Otherwise information about compiler installation can be found here: https://devguide.python.org/setup/#macos

 **Linux**

-For Linux-based ``conda`` installations, you won't have to install any additional components outside of the conda environment.
-The instructions below are only needed if your setup isn't based on conda environments.
+For Linux-based ``mamba`` installations, you won't have to install any additional components outside of the mamba environment.
+The instructions below are only needed if your setup isn't based on mamba environments.

 Some Linux distributions will come with a pre-installed C compiler.
 To find out which compilers (and versions) are installed on your system::